jj230/jj230/holiday-hack-challenge-2023/certificate-sshenanigans.md

 I needed to get access to an admin account to determine what kind of cookies were on Alabaster's to-do list.&#x20;

 By using a certificate generator website, I created a certificate to login as a user ("monitor") with an "Elf" Principal.
-I then ssh'ed into the system as "monitor".
+I then ssh'd into the system as "monitor".
 From there, I found information that I could use to access the certificate website's source code.
 By accessing Azure Instance Metadata Service, I found the subscription ID, resource group, and access token.
 With that information, I accessed the source code of the website.
 The source code revealed that I could specify the principal when I created a certificate.
 Having already located that I needed a principal of "admin", I intercepted the certificate traffic using Burp Suite, specified the principal as admin, then created an admin certificate.
 I then logged in and found out that on Alabaster's to-do list were gingerbread cookies.

 ## SOLUTION